Hardware and software setup

 v Advantages and disadvantages

-· Very low price (compared to other devices like touch screens);
+Very low price (compared to other devices like touch screens);

-The disadvantages of the mouse are:
+The disadvantages of a mouse are:

-· Danger of carpal tunnel syndrome (not confirmed by clinical studies); [source not specified 365 days]
+Danger of carpal tunnel syndrome (not confirmed by clinical studies); [source not specified 365 days]

-Did you like the article?
-Share with your friends!
+Liked the article?
+Share with friends!

 Was this article helpful?